-Clear Seas is undertaking a multifaceted analysis to determine and describe risks related to commercial marine shipping activities and to assist in marine spatial planning in Canada.
-The current research explores Canada’s Pacific coast in the following areas:
+Clear Seas undertook a multifaceted analysis to determine and describe risks related to commercial marine shipping activities and to assist in marine spatial planning in Canada.
+The research completed to date illustrates Canada’s Pacific coast in the following areas:

 - Vessel Drift and Response Analysis determines how ship routing and the location and availability of Emergency Tow Vessels (ETVs) or rescue tugs might influence the potential for rescue of a disabled ship before it can drift aground.

 - Emergency Towing Vessel Needs Assessment fills an existing knowledge gap for rescuing large and high windage ships in moderate to severe wind and wave conditions.

 - Vessel Traffic in Canada’s Pacific Region determines the travel patterns of commercial ships and associated petroleum movements in western Canadian waters by analyzing three years of Automatic Identification System (AIS) data.

 - Tugs of Opportunity Study examines the availability and capabilities of potential “tugs of opportunity” to assist disabled ships at selected locations along Canada’s Pacific coast.